jlpteaching/ECS154B/lab1/lab1.md

 Any code found on GitHub that is not the base template you are given will be reported to SJA.
 If you want to sidestep this problem entirely, don't create a public fork and instead create a private repository to store your work.
 GitHub now allows everybody to create unlimited private repositories for up to three collaborators, and you shouldn't have *any* collaborators for your code in this class.

+## Checklist

+- [ ] You have commented out or removed any extra debug statements.
+- [ ] You have uploaded two files: cpu.scala and alucontrol.scala.
+- [ ] You have filled in and uploaded the blank circuit diagram.
+- [ ] You have filled in and uploaded the feedback form.

 # Hints